 Where to Stay in Banff

-Budget: Banff International Hostel – If you are on a budget or just want an easy way to meet others, then Banff International Hostel is a great option.
+Budget: Banff International Hostel – If you are on a budget or just want an easy way to meet other travelers, then Banff International Hostel is a great option.

 Mid-range: Moose Hotel & Suites – This is a great place to stay in the town of Banff.
 I spent a weekend here and loved the log style structure as well as the outdoor hot tub.